glennmartinez/DailyDashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Dashboard System Architecture

+This project implements a flexible dashboard system that supports dynamic widget configuration and layout management.
+The system is built with a modular architecture that separates concerns between dashboard management, widget registration, and configuration handling.

+For detailed information about the system's architecture, including class diagrams and component relationships, please refer to our [Architecture Documentation](docs/ARCHITECTURE.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: